 The Math Readiness course is offered by the Department of Mathematics and Statistics and the Centre for Continuing and Distance Education, with assistance from staff from the University Learning Centre.

-The course will run August 18th to 29th, Monday-Friday 8:30 am to 4:30 pm for a fee of $300.00 (includes materials).
+The summer course will run from August 17th to 28th, Monday-Friday 9 am to 4:30 pm.
+Fee: $300 (includes materials).
 If you are looking for a credit course with similar content, please see below ("Credit Course Option").

+Evening course versions of Math Readiness have been offered in the past, usually during fall or winter sessions (T1 or T2) of Regular Session.
 Please note that Math Readiness is a cost-recovery course.
 In general, we usually need to have a minimum number of students registered in order to run the course.
-The offerings below are tentative.
+If you are interested in attending an evening version of the course, please contact Holly Fraser (306-966-2742 or email@example.com).

 Online Math Readiness